lerenn/code-manager/docs/features/004-validate-project-structure-and-git-configuration.md

 Implement comprehensive validation for both single repository and workspace modes to ensure all Git repositories are properly configured and accessible before proceeding with worktree operations.

 ## Background
-The Cursor Git WorkTree Manager (cgwt) needs to validate that the project structure and Git configuration are in a working state before creating or managing worktrees.
+The Cursor Git WorkTree Manager (wtm) needs to validate that the project structure and Git configuration are in a working state before creating or managing worktrees.
 This validation serves as a prerequisite for all worktree operations and ensures that the tool can safely interact with Git repositories.

 ## Requirements